TheHappyLemon/comparison-of-LMs-in-semantic-IR/README.md

-# comparison-of-LLMs-in-semantic-IR
+# comparison-of-LMs-in-semantic-IR
-Comparison of methods for multilingual semantic search focusing on Latvian and English languages
+Comparison of Language Models for English-Latvian Semantic Search